← Back to research

 The 80/20 ratio (planning/review vs. execution) feels counterintuitive to developers trained to "just start coding," but Every's results running five products with small teams suggest it works.

-The 14-agent parallel review is the technical standout.
+The parallel persona review is the technical standout.
 Most AI coding tools review with one model in one pass.
-Compound Engineering throws specialized agents at security, performance, architecture, and style simultaneously — catching more issues by construction.
+Compound Engineering throws specialized agents at security, correctness, architecture, and style simultaneously — with confidence gating and dedup to keep the output usable — catching more issues by construction.